 Too many hot days in the summer can make fish in shallow lakes, ponds and rivers sluggish.
 The same thing happens in the winter when water temperatures are lower.
 Why?
 All fish are cold-blooded.
 Meaning they can't keep their body temperature at a constant level like humans and other warm-blooded animals.
 So the temperature of their surroundings influences the fish's body temperature and bodily functions.
 Really high and really low water temperatures reduce the amount of oxygen in the water, making fish less active and picky about when and what they.

-So here's the first rule of when to fish: fishing will be slower when it's too hot or too cold.
-Understanding this bit of biology will help you decide what kinds of lures and baits to use, and how fast or slow to work them.
+So, lesson one in determining the best fishing times: avoid extreme temperatures.
+Fish are much harder to find when it's too hot or too cold.
+Understanding this bit of biology can also help you decide what kinds of lures and baits to use, and how fast or slow to work them.
 Work your tackle slower in colder water and faster in warm water.

 Fish prefer early morning and evening sun to the bright sun of midday.
 Morning sun warms the shallows, creating more comfortable water temperatures for fish to feed.
 Late morning is best when the sun has had more of a chance to warm the shallows.
 This is particularly true during early spring in shallows with dark or mud bottoms because dark areas absorb heat more rapidly than light sandy bottoms.